-Where the College receives and disburses funds in which it has no direct beneficial interest, such funds are excluded from the income and expenditure account on the grounds that the College does not have direct control over the future economic benefits derived from these funds.
-The College has applied this policy to certain funds received during the year from the Education and Skills Funding Agency (see note 20).
+Where the College receives and disburses funds in which we have no direct beneficial interest, such funds are excluded from the statement of comprehensive income account on the grounds that the College does not have direct control over the future economic benefits derived from these funds.
+The College has applied this policy to certain funds received during the year from the ESFA (see note 20).